tarngaina/lol_maya/README.md

             - Mask Color = Coat, Mask Texture = Coat Normal
             - Emissive Texture / Emissive Color = Emission
     - Generate Lightmap UVs on 2nd UV set of selected objects.
-    - Bake texture: bake textures with [Arnold](https://arnoldrenderer.com/download/).
+    - Bake texture: bake textures with [Arnold](https://arnoldrenderer.com/download/) on selected objects.

         ![](https://i.imgur.com/4bEXne8.png)

         - Output: Location of output baked textures.
         - No diffuse:
             - On: Bake only light - use 2nd UV set of selected objects and default material `standardSurface1`.
-                - **Important**: Your 2nd UV set name can't be started with numbers, Arnold won't work if UV set name starts with numbers.
             - Off: Bake with diffuse - use each 1st UV set of selected objects and their own materials.
         - Quality: You will want High quality bake for diffuse and Low quality bake for lightmap.
         - Resolution: Resolution of baked textures; integer input, should be 256, 512, 1024,...